 Note: The options available on this screen vary based on user permission level and the number of service request centers licensed at your facility.

 - Access the Submit Request screen by selecting the Service Request → Submit Request option from the sidebar menu.
 The Service Request screen displays.

 - Select whether the request is for you, another person, or a specific asset.
 Additional options are selected automatically based on whether the request type is associated with a person or an asset.
 For example, if you are creating a ticket for yourself, your location is selected by default.

 - If a location is not defined automatically or is different than the default selection, enter the correct location in the Location section.
 Otherwise, proceed to step 4.

-- If you have access to multiple centers, select the center where the request is being added in the Center section.
-Otherwise, proceed to step 5.
+- If you have access to multiple centers, select the center where the request is being added in the Center section to display the corresponding request types.
+If the Centers section does not display, skip this step and proceed to step 5.

 - Select a request type in the Request Type section.
 The available request types are narrowed as you make selections for the new request in this section.

 - Select whether you are adding a one-time or recurring request by clicking the One Time/Recurring toggle switch.
 Fields display based on whether the request is a single or recurring ticket.

 - Fill out the necessary request information, including setting a priority, required date, and description, and adding attachments to the request if necessary.

 - (Optional) If you have the option to add an operator to the ticket, select an operator from the drop-down list available in the Operators section.
 To remove an existing operator from the ticket, click on the operator's name in this section.